salve-org/salve/README.md

 # Installation

-In the Command Line, paste the following: `pip install salve_ipc`
+In the Command Line, paste the following: `pip install salve`

 ## Description